|

 for how NMDA receptor dysfunction may lead to poor synapse connections

 and brain tissue atrophy in schizophrenia patients.
 One possible way to indirectly improve NMDA receptor function is to increase the availability of the receptor co-factor glycine.
-Studies using glycine or glycine-like molecules (such as d-serine and d-cycloserine) have shown very promising results.
+Studies using sarcosine and glycine or glycine-like molecules (such as d-serine and d-cycloserine) have shown very promising results.
 A series of double-blind, placebo-controlled crossover studies by Javitt and colleagues (as reported in Coyle 2004) administered 30-60 g/day of glycine to schizophrenia patients on traditional neuroleptic.
 Each group of patients received either placebo or glycine for 4 weeks; for the following 4 weeks, the original placebo group was given glycine as well.
 Results reported a significant decrease (17%) in negative and cognitive

 symptoms for the glycine group, and for the placebo group following the